Mobile

 However, in terms of prostate cancer survival statistics, the staging method is straightforward.
 As previously stated, males with prostate cancer can be split into two groups in terms of survival rates:

-• These individuals may require more aggressive prostate cancer treatment.
+- These individuals may require more aggressive cancer of prostate treatment.
 Only roughly one-third of these men will live for more than five years after being diagnosed with prostate cancer.

 What Is the Life Expectancy for Stage 4 Prostate Cancer?